Falilah/pomodoro/readme.md

-## Pomodoro techniques
+## Pomodoro Technique
-A cli tool executable in the terminal, it will require two arguments to run, asking users for how many minutes of work and how many minutes of break, how many interval make a productive  lenghty break.
+A CLI tool that runs in the terminal, requiring 3 arguments: the duration of work in minutes, the duration of breaks in minutesand it also allows users to specify the number of intervals that constitute a productive long break.

-## build model
+## Build Model

-- User run with 3 commands. ✅
+- Users run the tool with three commands. ✅
-- It takes those command and set them up in a struct ✅
+- It takes these commands and sets them up in a struct. ✅
-- assert worktime is atleat 3times greater than break time ✅
+- Asserts that the work time is at least three times greater than the break time. ✅
-- start counting the first args based on minutes, ==> if conversion to seconds is needed do well to convert in the code ✅
+- Starts counting the first argument based on minutes; if conversion to seconds is needed, it handles that in the code. ✅
-- After the first args trigger a break sound ✅
+- Triggers a break sound after the first argument's countdown. ✅
-- Allow users to acknowledge ✅
+- Allows users to acknowledge the sound. ✅
-- After aknowldging, start counting the break time ✅
+- After acknowledgment, starts counting the break time. ✅
-- trigger a continuation sound ==> allow users to acknowledge before continuation. ✅
+- Triggers a continuation sound and allows users to acknowledge before continuing. ✅
-- show time spent
+- Displays the time spent.

-=====================> The break sound aknowledgment is a `yes` or `No` question if yes ===> trigger another round of pomodoro, if no trigger a total stop to the execution. ✅
+=====================> The break sound acknowledgment prompts a `yes` or `no` question.
+If the answer is **yes**, it triggers another round of Pomodoro.
+If **no**, it stops the execution completely. ✅

-### Bonus feature
+### Bonus Features
-- ask for how many round of pomodoro to determine the long break ✅
+- Asks how many rounds of Pomodoro to determine the long break. ✅
-- log the productivity of the day base on how may round was done
+- Logs the day's productivity based on the number of rounds completed.
-- show progress bar ✅
+- Displays a progress bar. ✅

-### imaginary features
+### Imaginary Features

-Can it be link to a vscode window or any window running on the system to record time activities on it
+Can it be linked to a VSCode window or any running window on the system to record time spent on activities?